 - Al‑Anon is a mutual support group.
 Everyone at the meeting shares as an equal.
 No one is in a position to give advice or direction to anyone else.
 Everyone at the meeting has experienced a problem with someone else’s drinking.

 - You are free to ask questions or to talk about your situation at your first meeting.
-If you’d rather just listen, you can say “I pass,” or explain that you’d just like to listen.
+If you would rather just listen, you can say “I pass,” or explain that you’d just like to listen.

 - Every meeting is different.
 Each meeting has the autonomy to be run as its members choose, within guidelines designed to promote Al‑Anon unity.
 Al‑Anon recommends that you try at least six different meetings before you decide if Al‑Anon will be helpful to you.